Security considerations for accessing apps remotely with Microsoft Entra application proxy

 You don’t have to worry about maintaining and patching on-premises servers.

 Unpatched software still accounts for a large number of attacks.
-Azure AD Application Proxy is an Internet-scale service that Microsoft owns, so you always get the latest security patches and upgrades.
+Microsoft Entra application proxy is an Internet-scale service that Microsoft owns, so you always get the latest security patches and upgrades.

-To improve the security of applications published by Azure AD Application Proxy, we block web crawler robots from indexing and archiving your applications.
+To improve the security of applications published by Microsoft Entra application proxy, we block web crawler robots from indexing and archiving your applications.
 Each time a web crawler robot tries to retrieve the robot's settings for a published app, Application Proxy replies with a robots.txt file that includes

 User-agent: * Disallow: /.

 Applications published through Application Proxy are protected against Distributed Denial of Service (DDoS) attacks.
 This protection is managed by Microsoft and is automatically enabled in all our datacenters.
 The Azure DDoS protection service provides always-on traffic monitoring and real-time mitigation of common network-level attacks.

 Under the hood